open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 ##### Figure 22.
 A typical candidateAssistants event

-The _candidateAssistant| event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
-See the _findAssistant_ event above for a description of its use cases.
+The _candidateAssistant_ event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
+This will usually be in response to a _findAssistant_ event (see above for a description of its use cases).

-The _candidateAssistant_ message has one mandatory parameter _endpoints_.
+The _candidateAssistant_ event has one mandatory parameter named _endpoints_.
 This is a list of potential service endpoints.
-Each item in the list contains three possible parameters:
+Each item in the list contains some or all of the following key/value pairs:

 - _url_ - The service endpoint of the assistant. (mandatory)
 - _synopsis_ - A brief synopsis of the capabilities of this endpoint. (optional)